Program #23231

 Hepatitis B, Malaria, Rabies, Japanese Encephalitis, and Cholera inoculations are also recommended for travel to some countries on the itinerary.
 We recommend consulting your physician.
 See this page for further information.

-In most cases, a refrigerator should be available in your room (usually the hotel minibar).
+In most cases, a refrigerator should be available in your room (usually the room minibar).
 If not available in your room, all hotels will ensure that you have access to a refrigerator when needed.

 Should access be required on the private plane, the cabin crew will be able to assist.